When the school opened it was also used as a Church on Sundays and Holy Days. The Church was not built until 1958.

 1992 was an exciting year for the school.
 Not only did we celebrate the Golden Jubilee of the school, but also the opening of an Administration block and staff room.

-Year 2001 saw the roll grow again.
-Our maximum roll was increased to 240.
-A ninth classroom was needed and accompanying this we were entitled to a lot more administration space.
+The year 2001 saw the roll grow again.
+Our maximum roll was increased to 240 pupils.

 John Bosco founded a congregation of religious sisters called The Daughters of Our Lady Help of Christians, and an order for mission priests – the Salesians.
 Today in 49 nations these Orders will carry on the work John Bosco began.